Skip to main content

 markerLayerProps (object, optional)

 Static props merged into the MarkerLayer constructor.
-The defaults provide the bundled arrow mesh.
 Override this to adjust orientation, lighting, or other per-layer options.
 Dynamic props can also be supplied via updateTriggers on the composite layer.

 sizeScale (number, optional)

 Scale applied to the marker geometry.
-Defaults to 100, matching the size range of the arrow mesh used by the SimpleMeshLayer.
+Defaults to 100.

 fp64 (boolean, optional)